Covariant phase space and $L_\infty$ algebras: Examples

 We now attempt to verify this result using the symplectic form.
 Presently we have a two-dimensional phase space of solutions, parameterized by $\lambda$, which represents the displacement of the field from the maximum at the turnaround point, and $t_0$, which represents the time when the turnaround occurs.
 Evaluating the symplectic form on this phase space will give an expression

 where $\Omega(\lambda)$ is a number-valued function of $\lambda$ only; it will not depend on $t_0$ because the symplectic form is conserved.
 We may further express this as

 where $E(\lambda)$ should be identified with the energy of the time-dependent decay process.
 This is the quantity we will compare to the Noether energy computed in \eq{NoetherE}.
-Since we want the energy at leading nontrivial order it is sufficient to take the variation of the linearized solution~\eq{cosinepadic}
+Since we want the energy at leading nontrivial order it is sufficient to compute the differential of the linearized solution~\eq{cosinepadic}

 and plug into \eq{padicOmega}.
 Making use of conservation we set $t_0$ to zero (but $\delta t_0$ is still nonzero).
 This produces an integral

 Renaming $t\to-t$ and using an ``angle-sum'' formula simplifies to